 Freelancing can provide opportunities to gain both excellent in-house or private practice experience, and at all stages of a legal career, whether that be as a paralegal, trainee, or newly-qualified lawyer right through to Partner/General Counsel equivalent and at all levels in between.

-Whilst freelancing might provide a flexible career for some, freelancing isn't for everyone and thinking about whether the particularities of working independently will suit you.
+Whilst freelancing might provide a flexible career for some, freelancing isn't for everyone and you need to think about whether the particularities of working independently will suit you.
 It's important to think carefully about how you work, what makes you tick at work and what environments or situations you find challenging.
 The below list are just a few of the points you might address when analysing your 'fitness to freelance'.

 A good freelance organisation will help people understand the level of demand for a particular skillset, in that geographic region and what a rough hourly or day income can be.
 It's important to know that you will be likely to find work as a contractor.